gosub-io/poc-pipeline/README.md

  - Compositing - combine the tiles into a final image

 The first step is generating the render tree.
 It will convert a DOM tree together with CSS styles into a tree of nodes that are needed for generating layout.
-The node IDs in the render-tree are the same as the node IDs in the DOM tree.
+The node IDs in the render-tree are the same as the node IDs in the DOM tree and are interchangable: NodeId(4) is the same as RenderNodeId(4) though they have different types.

 The second step is to generate a layout.
-For this we use Taffy to compute all the layout elements.
+For this we use Taffy to compute all the layout elements and use pango for generating text layout.
 The layout elements are the building blocks for the layout tree.
+To make sure we are not dependend on taffy, the output of the layout tree is a
+BoxModel system, where each element is confined into a box model.
+This boxmodel holds the dimensions of the margin, padding, border and content.

 The third step is to generate layers.
 Layers are used to optimize rendering.
 They are used to group elements that can be rendered together.
 If there are elements with some kind of CSS animations, they can be moved to a separate layer, and let the compositor deal with this animation.
 This means that we do not need to rerender the layers or tiles, but merely update the position of the layers in the compositor.
+As a demonstration, we place all elements in layer 0, and place images inside layer 1.

 The next step is tiling.
 Here we convert the layout tree into elements of 256x256 pixels (tiles).
 This is done to optimize rendering dirty elements.
 Only the tiles that are visible on the screen are rendered and cached.
 When the user scrolls, we only need to render the new tiles that are visible